mattiamueggler/Formtion-Docs/content/docs/storage/_index.md

   open: true
 ---

-Pages can be organized into folders.
+With Formtion, different external cloud storage providers can be connected so that the uploaded files remain in your possession.